FLL-Team-24277/FLL-Fall-2023-Masterpiece/help/VS Code Plugins for FLL Teams.md

 * Font Switcher: https://marketplace.visualstudio.com/items?itemName=evan-buss.font-switcher
 * vscode-icons: https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons

 PDF Viewer: Sometimes it seems viewing PDFs in VSCode just works, and no extensions are required.
-Other times it does.
+Other times it does require an extension.
 Maybe test to see if you can open the build instructions under the help/ subdirectory.
 If not, install one of the several pdf viewer plugins such as https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf

 For the team members that are working on the more advanced coding, such as writing the base_robot class, they may need a few other plugins.